username-yao/ida-pro-mcp/README.md

 ## Tips for Enhancing LLM Accuracy

 Large Language Models (LLMs) are powerful tools, but they can sometimes struggle with complex mathematical calculations or exhibit "hallucinations" (making up facts).
-Make sure to tell the LLM to use the `conver_number` MCP and you migyht also need [math-mcp](https://github.com/EthanHenrickson/math-mcp) for certain operations.
+Make sure to tell the LLM to use the `conver_number` MCP and you might also need [math-mcp](https://github.com/EthanHenrickson/math-mcp) for certain operations.

 Another thing to keep in mind is that LLMs will not perform well on obfuscated code.
 Before trying to use an LLM to solve the problem, take a look around the binary and spend some time (automatically) removing the following things: